Welcome to PayPal!

 If the buyer decides to pay you in installments, the Fee you pay is based on the number of installments selected by the buyer.
 The buyer may pay from two to twelve installments and the Fee is described under PayPal Installment Processing Fee.
 PayPal reserves the right to suspend your ability to offer payments in installments using the PayPal Services at any time and without prior notice to you.

-If you receive a payment for selling goods or services that is later refunded or invalidated for any reason, you are responsible for the full amount of the payment sent to you plus any fees (including any applicable chargeback fee described below).
-Whenever a transaction is refunded or otherwise reversed, PayPal will refund or reverse the transaction from your PayPal account balance.
+If you receive a payment for selling goods or services that is later refunded or invalidated for any reason, you are responsible for the full amount of the payment sent to you plus any fees (including any applicable Chargeback Fee or Dispute Fee described below).
+Whenever a transaction is refunded or otherwise reversed, PayPal will (i) refund or reverse the transaction from your account balance, if you have a Balance Business Account; or (ii) deduct the amounts from any credit you may have against PayPal or any future payments that you receive, if you have a Personal Account or a Premier Account.
 If the original transaction was in a currency other than Brazilian Reais, PayPal will engage a financial institution to perform a currency conversion in order to refund or reverse the transaction.
 The transaction exchange rate (including our currency conversion fee) at the time the refund or reversal is processed will be used.

 Payments that are invalidated and reversed